 Question Yes No Comments Total number of responses 59.
-Do you support the changes to the methodology and criteria note of the Strategic Housing and Employment Land Availability 19 15 30 64
+Do you support the changes to the methodology and criteria note of the Strategic Housing and Employment Land Availability Assessment (SHELAA)?
+If you disagree, please explain why.
+19 15 30 64